• home

 Location : Orange River

-Say farewell to South Africa as you cross the border into Namibia (500km, approximately 7hrs).
+Say farewell to South Africa as you cross the border into Namibia.
 You should reach your destination on the banks of the Orange River by mid-afternoon.
-The border crossing and a few photo stops could delay this arrival a little.
-This is the longest river in South Africa, running from high up in the Drakensberg mountain range and onto the Atlantic Ocean.
+The border crossing and a few photo stops along the way can delay this arrival time.
+Orange River is the longest river in South Africa, running from high up in the Drakensberg Mountain range and into the Atlantic Ocean.
 The river is significant for its role in transporting diamonds, which in turn leaves deposits that are found along the Namibian coastline.

 Location : Fish River Canyon

-Kick things off with a half-day canoe adventure along the Orange River today.
-You will wind through the ancient Richtersveld Mountains.
-The canoe trip will be done in 2 man canoes with a local guide.
-It is a slow paced trip covering approximately 10km and we should be travelling down stream for most or all of the trip.
-After you have returned to land you'll venture to the Fish River Canyon (200km approximately 5hrs), one of the biggest canyons in the world.
-Along the way you will stop at various lookouts, all great opportunities to catch this beautiful and gigantic gorge on camera.
-Look out for some exotic birdlife while you’re here: plovers, wagtails, hammerkops and herons.
-You might even catch a glimpse of a baboon or an antelope at dusk if you're lucky.
+Spend a leisurely morning getting some extra rest, or unwind by the outdoor pool, soaking in the stunning views of the Orange River in morning light.
+If relaxing isn't your style, then head out on an optional canoe adventure along the Orange River.
+With a local guide, you’ll wind through the ancient Richtersveld Mountains in 2-man canoes.
+This is a slow-paced trip covering approximately 10 km and you’ll mostly be travelling downstream.
+Later on, venture to Fish River Canyon – one of the biggest canyons in the world.
+You’ll stop at various lookouts along the way – all great opportunities to catch this gigantic gorge on camera.
+Look out for some exotic birdlife while you’re here, including plovers, wagtails, hammerkops and herons.
+You might even catch a glimpse of a baboon or an antelope at dusk!

 Location : Sesriem

-Today is a long travel day.
-We head to the eastern edge of the Namib Desert today (610km approximately 9hrs).
-This region of the world's oldest desert is known for its array of geological features.
-Take in the diversity and sprawling beauty of the scenery as you drive to your lodgings for the night.
+Today is a long travel day, so grab a window seat if you can or play some road trip games with your fellow travellers.
+You’re heading to the eastern edge of the Namib Desert today – this region of the world's oldest desert is known for its array of geological features.
+Take in the diversity and sprawling beauty of the scenery as you drive, and when you arrive, relax at your desert lodge.

 Location : Sesriem - Sossusvlei

-Today you will make an early morning visit to Sossusvlei, which lies at the end of an ancient riverbed.
-If you find yourself in the mood, a climb to the top of Dune 45 will reward you with unparalleled views of the region.
-After breakfast head to Dead Vlei.
-A clay pan well known for the iconic postcard like images taken here by many.
-The pan is surrounded by some of the highest dunes in the world, "Big Daddy" or "Crazy Dune" average about 350m.
-If you'd like to avoid a long walk in the sun you can opt to pay for a 4x4 transfer from the 2x2 car park out to the Dead Vlei entrance point.
-This will cost approximately 180ZAR per person.
-In the afternoon you will visit Sesriem Gorge, tranquil natural corridor you can walk through and explore.
-The canyon was caused by water erosion over thousands of years.
-The people who lived in the area used to pull buckets of water up from the depths with six knotted belts.
-Therefore, the canyon was named after the Afrikaans word “Sesriem” meaning “six belts”.
+Today, you’ll make an early morning visit to Sossusvlei, which lies at the end of an ancient riverbed.
+If you find yourself in the mood, a climb to the top of Dune 45 will reward you with unparalleled views.
+After breakfast, head to Dead Vlei – a clay pan well known for the iconic postcard-like images taken here by many.
+The pan is surrounded by some of the highest dunes in the world, including ‘Big Daddy’ and ‘Crazy Dune’.
+If you'd like to avoid a long walk in the sun, you can opt to pay extra for a 4WD transfer out to the entrance point.
+In the afternoon, visit Sesriem Gorge – a tranquil natural corridor you can walk through and explore.
+The canyon was caused by water erosion over thousands of years and the people who lived in the area used to pull buckets of water up from the depths with six knotted belts.
+Therefore, the canyon was named after the Afrikaans word ‘sesriem’, meaning ‘six belts’.

 Day :8